ttoommxx/grammafy/README.md

 ```
 python3 grammafy.py
 ```
-To select the tex file use the arrows via this [terminal file manager](https://github.com/ttoommxx/pylePicker) that was written with the help of AI (ChatGPT).
+Select the main tex file navigating with the arrows and pressing "p" on it.
+The [terminal file manager](https://github.com/ttoommxx/pylePicker) was written with the help of AI (ChatGPT).

 ## debugging mode